Skip to main content

 Rebecca Morril

-I don’t remember how I completed the essay on Eileen Grey, though I know that I somehow did.
+I don’t remember how I completed the essay on Eileen Gray, though I know that I somehow did.
 And if today’s students have an easier time accessing research materials, I’m glad for them (they also have fees and debts, whereas I had a free degree and a maintenance grant).
 I also reflect on the fact that a lot of information that has found its way onto the internet got there via books – Wikipedia is awash with citations and references.
 I also know from anecdotal feedback that artists still find the printed book a hugely valuable tool to showcase their art, reach new audiences, and make sales of their work: being selected for inclusion in a book still matters.
 And those tech-savvy youths who have fashioned a career online?
 Even they seem to consider a book deal as the peak form of validation.
 Who doesn’t want to see their name on the cover of a book?
 Perhaps all book publishing is vanity, after all.

 Rebecca Morrill is Executive Commissioning Editor at HENI Publishing.
 From 2013–2023 she worked at Phaidon Press as Commissioning Editor – Art Surveys, and prior to that had roles in the curatorial teams at the Serpentine Gallery and Whitechapel Gallery.
 The opinions expressed here are her own, and do not represent those of her employers, past or present.
 Her favourite art book is a catalogue for an exhibition she didn’t see: “Genealogies of Art, or the History of Art as Visual Art” (Fundación Juan March: 2020).
 She was seduced by its cover then fell in love with its contents and bought multiple copies as gifts.